Alhambra - Sierra Nevada - Spain - the Magic and Beauty of an Islamic Monument. A Travellers Tale.

 Day 3 – December 21st 2014

 The Alhambra is a fortress and palace designed in Medieval and Moorish style which was built in the years 1238 to 1358.
-The name itself signifies ‘red’ and probably alludes to the red brickwork constructed from clay and tapia sun dried bricks.
-Created on a highland that overlooks the city of Granada, the palace was erected in the sovereignty's of Ibn al-Aḥmar, creator of the Nasrid dynasty, and his heirs.
+The name itself signifies ‘red’ and probably alludes to the red brickwork constructed from clay and Tapia sun-dried bricks.
+Created on a highland that overlooks the city of Granada, the palace was erected in the sovereignty of Ibn al-Aḥmar, creator of the Nasrid dynasty, and his heirs.
 The impressive decorations of the interior are attributed to Yusuf I who died in 1354.
 After the eviction of the Moors in 1492, much of the inside was destroyed and the furniture was ruined or taken away.
 Charles V, who reigned in Spain as Charles I from 1516–56, reconstructed sections in the Renaissance style and destroyed part of the Alhambra to build an Italianate palace designed by Pedro Machuca in 1526.
 In 1812 some of the fortifications were destroyed up by the French in the War of Independence, and in 1821 an earthquake triggered further damage to the edifice.
 Restoration of the structure commenced in 1828 and continued through the 20th century.

 The Moorish piece of the Alhambra comprises the Alcazaba (citadel}, which is the oldest section with only its gigantic outer walls, towers, and battlements are left.
 Outside the Alcazaba is the Alhambra palace itself, and further on the Alhambra Alta (Upper Alhambra), which was initially tenanted by bureaucrats and courtiers and was a section of a royal city creating a place of government.

 To the east on the Cerro del Sol, the Hill of the Sun, is the Generalife, from the Arabic Jannat al-ʿArīf, Garden of the Builder, built in the 14th century as a summer palace for the sultans.
 The complex is concentrated on attractive patios such as the Patio del Ciprés de la Sultana, the Court of the Sultana’s Cypress.
-Terraced gardens, ponds, and cascades combine to enthralling effect in La Acequia Courtyard, baptised for the canal that provides its water.
+Terraced gardens, ponds, and cascades combine to enthralling effect in La Acequia Courtyard, baptized for the canal that provides its water.
 A theatre in the Generalife is the location of international recitals of music and dance.
-The Alhambra and the Generalife were jointly elected a UNESCO World Heritage site in 1984.
+The Alhambra and the Generalife have jointly elected a UNESCO World Heritage site in 1984.

 What do you think of the Alhambra and Granada?